Climate protesters convicted of causing criminal damage to The Hay Wain - NewsBreak

 Climate protesters convicted of causing criminal damage to The Hay Wain

-Two climate protesters who inflicted more than £1,000 of damage to John Constable’s painting The Hay Wain must compensate the National Gallery after being convicted of causing criminal damage.
+Two climate protesters who inflicted more than £1,000 of damage to John Constable’s painting The Hay Wain must compensate the National Galley after being convicted of causing criminal damage.

 Hannah Hunt, 23, and Eben Lazarus, 22, taped printed posters of a “dystopian version” of the artwork on to the painting before gluing their hands to its frame in the National Gallery on July 4, this year.